STARX33/LAAF/README.md

 ## 🧩 Key Features

 - 🤖 **Local LLaMA 3 via Ollama**
-  Seamlessly integrated with SmolAgents for smart, prompt-aware behavior.
+  Seamlessly integrated with our custom agent loop for smart, prompt aware behavior.

 - 🖼️ **Screenshot-Based Visual Input**
-  Instead of heavy video processing, users can request help and trigger on-the-spot screenshots.
+  Instead of heavy video processing, users can request help and trigger on the  spot screenshots.

-- 🧾 **Optional OCR & TTS Modules**
+- 🧾 **Optional OCR & TTS Modules (Offline)**
   For reading and voicing visual/text content—great for accessibility.
+Powered by local engines such as **Tesseract** (OCR) and **pyttsx3** or **Coqui TTS** (TTS).

 - 🗂️ **RAG Folders for Context Injection**
   Users can drop documents, images, and more into structured folders to inject real-time knowledge into the AI’s reasoning.